Life of Pi (film): Critical response

 Life of Pi has an 86% approval rating on the review aggregator website Rotten Tomatoes based on 253 reviews with an average rating of 7.90/10.
-The website's critical consensus reads, "A 3D adaptation of a supposedly "unfilmable" book, Ang Lee's Life of Pi achieves the near impossible – it's an astonishing technical achievement that's also emotionally rewarding."
-On Metacritic, the film has an average score of 79 out of 100, based on 44 reviews, indicating "generally favorable reviews."
+The website's critical consensus reads, "A 3D adaptation of a supposedly 'unfilmable' book, Ang Lee's Life of Pi achieves the near impossible – it's an astonishing technical achievement that's also emotionally rewarding."
+On Metacritic, the film has an average score of 79 out of 100, based on 44 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times gave Life of Pi four stars out of four, referring to it as "a miraculous achievement of storytelling and a landmark of visual mastery" as well as "one of the best films of the year".
+Roger Ebert of the Chicago Sun-Times gave Life of Pi four stars out of four, referring to it as "a miraculous achievement of storytelling and a landmark of visual mastery" and "one of the best films of the year".
 He particularly praised the film's use of 3D that he described as "deepen[ing] the film's sense of places and events".
 Similarly, Peter Travers of Rolling Stone highlighted the use of 3D in the film suggesting that "like Hugo, from Martin Scorsese, Life of Pi puts 3D in the hands of a worldclass film artist.
 (Ang) Lee uses 3D with the delicacy and lyricism of a poet.
 You don't just watch this movie, you live it."
 Parmita Borah of Eastern Fare says, "There is this one scene in particular where the entire ocean is covered with jelly fish which makes you feel like 'this is what heaven must look like'."

-The Los Angeles Times critic Betsy Sharkey referred to the film as a "masterpiece," stating that:
+The Los Angeles Times critic Betsy Sharkey referred to the film as a "masterpiece", stating that:

-There is always a poetic aesthetic that Lee brings to his best work – the brutal martial arts ballet of Crouching Tiger, Hidden Dragon or the homophobic hatred against the backcountry grandeur of Brokeback Mountain, which would win him an Oscar for directing in 2006.
-In Life of Pi, certainly given its technological achievements, the filmmaker has raised the bar.
-Not since James Cameron's breathtaking blue Avatar in 2009 has 3-D had such impact.